argonjs/argon-3-tutorials/_posts/2015-02-22-installation.md

 source_directory: tutorial1
 ---

 An *argon.js* web application is created like any other web application; a server responds to http protocol requests and delivers an HTML5 web application to the browser.
-In these examples, we will use static HTML and Javascript files, but any dynamic web application serve could be used.
+In these examples, we will use static HTML and Javascript files, but any dynamic web application server could be used.
 The files will include *argon.js* (as well other javascript libraries such as *three.js*, a 3D framework).
 The main or launch file (e.g. index.html) has the following structure:

 {% highlight html %}
 <!doctype html>